CodeAdventure/meteor-documentary/README.md

 ### Configure Grunt

-Create a Gruntfile.js in your package root folder like this:
+Create `Gruntfile.js` in your package root folder like this:

 ```JavaScript
 module.exports = function (grunt) {